 The Agency has the privilege of serving residents of the Commonwealth who are blind, vision impaired, and deafblind.
 Our customers range in age from infants to centenarians.
 In collaboration with school systems and families, we provide Education services to blind, vision impaired, and deafblind infants, children and youth.
 We serve an increasing number of adults who desire vocational skills and assistance in obtaining employment.
 Other adult customers include our blind business managers licensed through the Randolph Sheppard vending facility Program, adults seeking independent living skills, citizens with low vision needs, and deafblind individuals.
 We have experienced some success in our retail services to consumers through our Virginia Industries for the Blind by identifying and seeking new ventures to replace our declining Federal sales.
 This expansion of services should expand our customer base over time.
-Advances in computerized technology available to individuals who are blind, vision impaired and deafblind provide the opportunity to operate technology related devices independently, have resulted in an increase in those customers seeking assistive technology training.
+Advances in computerized technology available to individuals who are blind, vision impaired and deafblind provide the opportunity for these individuals to access more information through independent operation of technological devices and have resulted in an increase in those customers seeking assistive technology equipment and training.
+All of the various programs offered by the Department to its various consumers of services generally lead to Virginians with significant vision disabilities having opportunities to lead happy and successful lives.